 Park visitor centres are your primary outlet for camping permits and information about backcountry campgrounds.

-To camp in the backcountry, mountain national park users will require: 1) a parks visitor entry pass; 2) a backcountry permit specific to the backcountry campsites at which they plan to stay; and 3) a one-time reservation fee that covers the cost of booking the backcountry trip.
+To camp in the backcountry, mountain national park users will require: 1) a parks visitor entry pass; 2) a backcountry permit specific to the backcountry campsites at which they plan to stay; and 3) payment of a one-time reservation fee that covers the cost of booking the backcountry trip.

 Backcountry Permit.
 All hikers wanting to camp in the backcountry must purchase and carry a backcountry permit, which is issued when the hiker(s) reserve a campsite at a specific backcountry campground for a specific night.
 The permits are tailored for the trip, whether it is for a single night’s outing by a solo hiker, or for a multi-day epic by a group of hikers.